marijnh/Eloquent-JavaScript/17_canvas.md

 {{index "drawImage method"}}

-So to turn a picture around, we can't simply add `cx.scale(-1, 1)` before the call to `drawImage` since that would move our picture outside of the ((canvas)), where it won't be visible.
+So to turn a picture around, we can't simply add `cx.scale(-1, 1)` before the call to `drawImage` because that would move our picture outside of the ((canvas)), where it won't be visible.
 You could adjust the ((coordinates)) given to `drawImage` to compensate for this by drawing the image at x position -50 instead of 0.
 Another solution,